-Completed in December of 2008, the Administration Building houses senior administration on the upper floor, including the President and Director of Operations/Comptroller.
-The Office of Business Affairs and the Financial Aid Office can be found on the lower floor.
+Completed in December of 2008, the Administration Building houses senior administration on the upper floor, including the President and Director of Campus Safety and Plant Operations.
+The Office of Business Affairs, Financial Aid Office, and Information Technology can be found on the lower floor.